Wessam18/PizzaHub/README.md

 - **Vite:** A frontend build tool that provides fast development and optimized builds.
 - **npm:** Node package manager for managing dependencies.
 - **dotenv:** For managing environment variables.
-- **Heroku:** A cloud platform for deploying and hosting the application.
+- **Digital Ocean:** A cloud platform for deploying and hosting the application.
 - **MongoDB Atlas:** A cloud-based MongoDB service for hosting the database.

 ## Installation